-The Lodge is affiliated with the University of Sussex under the United Grand Lodge of England (UGLE) Universities Scheme.
+The Lodge is affiliated with the University of Sussex and Brighton University under the United Grand Lodge of England (UGLE) Universities Scheme.

 This website serves to tell you more about this Lodge in particular and we hope it will be of interest to both masons, and non masons but would like to know more about Sussex freemasonry.